 - A grade of “A,” “B,” or “C” will become a “P” (Pass); a grade of “D” or “F” will become an “NP” (No Pass).

 - Units earned with a P grade are not used to calculate grade point averages.

 - Units attempted for which NP is recorded are used in determining probation and dismissal.

 - A non-repeatable class in which a P was received may not be repeated.
 A class in which an NP was received may be repeated on a Pass/No Pass basis only.

-- Once the class has begun, the filed petition for Pass/No Pass cannot be withdrawn nor the decision be reversed; however, changes in major may result in P/NP grades being changed to letter grades after review by the Academic Standards Committee.
+- Once the class has begun, the filed petition for Pass/No Pass cannot be withdrawn nor the decision be reversed; however, changes in major may result in P/NP grades being changed to letter grades after review by a counselor.